dtherrick/sas-global-forum-2019/3601-2019-Herrick/README_Docker.md

 * To run any container based on our Jupyter image, we need to include a mapping to a local folder that contains our notebooks.
 Anything we add to this folder will be visible inside the container, so we can add notebooks or data files if needed.
 * Start the container by typing: `./run_container.sh <your-fully-qualified-path-to-your-notebooks> <container-name>`
     * Don't include `centos-ds` in the container name.
 In other words, at this time you'd use either `jupyter` or `pyspark`.
 * It should echo back a long token, but if the notebook doesn't successfully start, the container silently exits.
-Thus test for success by typing: `docker container ls`
+Thus test for success by typing: `docker container ls` or more simply, `docker ps`.
+The container should be named `viya_jupyter`.
 * If the container is successfully running, open a browser tab and go to: `http://localhost:8888`.
 You should see the Jupyter notebook home page, with all of your local notebooks showing up in the list.
+* To quit the container, either shutdown the Jupyter server from the web interface, or from a terminal prompt type: `docker kill viya_jupyter`.

 From this point you can develop as you desire.